cjolson/homework_6/README.md

     2. All HTML/CSS files from Assignment 4
     3. A new HTML file for the required new page linked to the main page
     4. For HTML files:
         1. Make sure each of the pages renders without error.
-Use the Developer Tools in Chrome to do this, and also use the (https://validator.w3.org)[HTML validator] to validate your HTML file.
+Use the Developer Tools in Chrome to do this, and also use the [HTML validator](https://validator.w3.org) to validate your HTML file.
         2. Indent and comment your code; follow the HTML style guides.
     5. For CSS files:
-        1. Make sure the CSS file is well formatted and use the (https://jigsaw.w3.org/css-validator/)[CSS validator] to validate your CSS file.
+        1. Make sure the CSS file is well formatted and use the [CSS validator](https://jigsaw.w3.org/css-validator/) to validate your CSS file.
         2. Indent, comment and follow the CSS style guides.
     6. For JavaScript Files:
         1. Interactions should work without error.
 Use the Developer Tools in Chrome to help you with this.